Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: Preliminaries

 \paragraph{Preliminary results.}

 Our algorithms will use the following simple reduction rule.

 \begin{rrule} Delete a vertex or edge that is not part of any biclique $K_{i,j}$. \end{rrule}

 Note, however, that to apply \Cref{rr:part_of_a_biclique} exhaustively, one has to enumerate all bicliques efficiently.
-Although it may take $\Omega(2^n)$ time to enumerate all bicliques $(S, T)$, it is known that all \emph{maximal} bicliques can be listed in $O^*(2^d)$ time in $d$-degenerate graphs \cite{eppstein1994arboricity}.
-In fact, we can enumerate all vertex sets that comprise the smaller sides of all bicliques $K_{i,j}$, which we denote by $\mathcal{S}_G$, in $O^*(4^d)$ time as follows: First we enumerate all maximal bicliques.
+Although it may take $\Omega(2^n)$ time to enumerate all bicliques $(S, T)$, it is known that all \emph{maximal} bicliques can be listed in $\bigO^*(2^d)$ time in $d$-degenerate graphs \citep{eppstein1994arboricity}.
+In fact, we can enumerate all vertex sets that comprise the smaller sides of all bicliques $K_{i,j}$, which we denote by $\mathcal{S}_G$, in $\bigO^*(4^d)$ time as follows: First we enumerate all maximal bicliques.
 At least one side $S'$ of each maximal biclique is of size at most $d + 1$, since a $d$-degenerate graph does not contain a biclique $K_{d+1,d+1}$ (note that every vertex has degree $d + 1$ in $K_{d+1,d+1}$).
 Hence, we may assume that~$i \le d$.
-For each subset $S \subseteq S'$ of size $i$ (which we can enumerate in $O(2^d)$ time), we add $S$ to $\mathcal{S}_G$ if $S$ is not in $\mathcal{S}_G$ and $|\bigcap_{s \in S} N(s)| \ge j$.
+For each subset $S \subseteq S'$ of size $i$ (there are $\binom{|S'|}{i} \le 2^{d+1}$ many), we add $S$ to $\mathcal{S}_G$ if $S$ is not in $\mathcal{S}_G$ and $|\bigcap_{s \in S} N(s)| \ge j$.
 With $\mathcal{S}_G$ at hand, we can apply \Cref{rr:part_of_a_biclique} exhaustively with polynomial-time overhead.

 After applying \Cref{rr:part_of_a_biclique} exhaustively, at least one endpoint of each edge appears in the smaller side of some biclique, resulting in the following lemma.